Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call

 where $q^{(1,k)}$ is the confirmation rate and $0<\alpha <1$ is a tunable parameter representing the approximate proportion of walk-in customers we accept.
 The precise formula is given in \eqref{equ::StageII standard full}.

 \textit{Choosing $\alpha$.} Our theoretical analysis requires $\alpha < 1/2$ to ensure the regret bound in Theorem \ref{prop:HO_gap}.
 In practice, we recommend setting $\alpha$ close to 1/2 as a default.
 The optimal choice of $\alpha$ scales approximately with $\log(\loss^{(k)}/r^{(k)})$: when the overbooking penalty $\loss^{(k)}$ is large relative to revenue $r^{(k)}$, increase $\alpha$ toward $1/2$ to reduce overbooking risk by lowering the expected Type II acceptance rate.
 Conversely, when $\loss^{(k)}/r^{(k)}$ is small, a smaller $\alpha$ (e.g., $\alpha \approx 0.3$) increases Type II acceptance and improves capacity utilization.
 This trade-off is analyzed in detail in the proof of Theorem \ref{prop:HO_gap} (Appendix \ref{appendix::Stage II}).

-We accept the walk-in customer arriving at time $u$ only if $\hat{N}^{(k)}_u $ is less than the predetermined room capacity $\Tilde{C}^{(k)} $, we accept the walk-in customer showing up at time $u$.
-As the weight \( \alpha \) increases, our tolerance for erroneously accepting Type II customer check-ins decreases, thereby potentially reducing the risk of overbooking.
-Moreover, for any Type I customer who shows up and plans to check in at time $u$, we offer a room to the customer if the number of newly occupied rooms $B^{(k)}_{1,u}+W^{(k)}_{1,u}$ is less than the room capacity $\Tilde{C}^{(k)}$.
+We accept the walk-in customer arriving at time $u$ only if $\hat{N}^{(k)}_u < \Tilde{C}^{(k)}$.
+For any Type I customer arriving at time $u$, we offer a room if the number of newly occupied rooms $B^{(k)}_{1,u}+W^{(k)}_{1,u}$ is less than the room capacity $\Tilde{C}^{(k)}$.
 Algorithm \ref{alg:DASS_stage_II} details our decision process, and Figure \ref{fig::dass_II_schematic} provides a visual flowchart of this decision logic, highlighting the shift from estimation to certainty at the confirmation call.

 \begin{breakablealgorithm} {Decoupled Adaptive Safety Stock-II (\textbf{DASS-II}) for Day $k$} \end{breakablealgorithm}